-The Bureau conducted various initiatives during FASD Awareness Week, held September 7-12, 2010, and supported many others through the work of its community partners, reaching upwards of 290,000 individuals.
-An FASD Kickoff Event was held at The Southern Bucks Recovery Community Center in Bristol, PA, in collaboration with The Council of Southeast Pennsylvania, Inc., Libertae, Inc., and the Bucks County Drug and Alcohol Commission, Inc. There was a direct correlation with Drug and Alcohol Recovery Month activities, as the theme of the kickoff was "Generational Recovery - Now More than Ever."
+BDAP conducted various initiatives during FASD Awareness Week, held September 7-12, 2010, and supported many others through the work of its community partners, reaching upwards of 290,000 individuals.
+An FASD Kickoff Event was held at The Southern Bucks Recovery

+Community Center in Bristol, PA, in collaboration with The Council of Southeast Pennsylvania, Inc., Libertae, Inc., and the Bucks County Drug and Alcohol Commission, Inc. There was a direct correlation with Drug and Alcohol Recovery Month activities, as the theme of the kickoff was "Generational Recovery - Now More than Ever."
 Keynote speakers were Dr. Mary DeJoseph and her son, Stephen DeJoseph, who told of their personal experiences of substance use and the impact of FASD on their family.

 Week-long initiatives were held across the commonwealth through community partners.
-The Baby Bottle Distribution Project was conducted for the fourth consecutive year, with 45 OB-GYN/ Pregnancy Centers distributing 4,140 baby bottles with prevention message inserts to expectant mothers in 33 counties.
+The Baby Bottle Distribution Project was conducted for the fourth consecutive year, with 45 obstetric gynecology offices and pregnancy centers distributing 4,140 baby bottles with prevention message inserts to expectant mothers in 33 counties.
 Forty-two SCAs conducted prevention activities during Awareness Week.
 BDAP supported their initiatives by making resources available to each SCA by request.
-In addition to its OB-GYN and SCA partners, BDAP also provided resources to 24 WIC Agencies in 113 clinics throughout the 67 counties of the commonwealth, seven Municipal Health Offices, the Office of Mental Health and Substance Abuse (OMHSAS) Advisory Council and 19 other organizations and individuals.
+BDAP also provided resources to 24 Women Infant and Children's (WIC) Agencies in 113 clinics throughout the 67 counties of the commonwealth, seven municipal health offices, the Office of Mental Health and Substance Abuse (OMHSAS) Advisory Council and 19 other organizations and individuals.

-In April 2010, the Department of Health, BDAP entered into a Memorandum of Understanding with The Arc of Riverside County, California, for licensing use of the NineZero Project, allowing the Department to puts its logo and contact information on NineZero posters and materials, thus providing a more unified awareness campaign across the commonwealth.
+In April 2010, the Department of Health's, BDAP entered into a Memorandum of Understanding with The Arc of Riverside County, California, for licensing use of the NineZero Project, allowing the department to puts its logo and contact information on NineZero posters and materials, thus providing a more unified awareness campaign across the commonwealth.
 These materials were distributed for the first time during Awareness Week.
-The total number of resources disseminated through the bureau to all of the Awareness Week partners was over 41,000 pieces.
+The total number of resources disseminated through BDAP staff to all of the Awareness Week partners was over 41,000 pieces.